 Just so you know, all articles are received on speculation.
-We will respond to all submissions when they are received to confirm submission with the submission agreement.
-If your article is selected for publishing, we will email you in advance with the date we will be publishing and the permalink for your records.
+Regretfully, we are unable to respond to all submissions when they are received.
+However, if your article is selected for publishing, we will email you a submission agreement and the date we will be publishing.

 And Since You Always Ask